Key Takeaways

 Document everything.
 Keep copies of accommodation requests, employer responses (or non-responses), emails discussing your disability or limitations, performance reviews showing your work is satisfactory, and any evidence of changing treatment after you requested accommodations.
 A timeline of events can be crucial.

 File a complaint with the EEOC.
 Before you can sue under the ADA, you must file a charge with the Equal Employment Opportunity Commission.
-In Oklahoma, you can file with the EEOC or the Oklahoma Human Rights Commission.
-You have 300 days from the discriminatory act to file.
-The EEOC will investigate and either resolve the matter or issue a "right to sue" letter allowing you to proceed in court.
+In Oklahoma, the EEOC handles federal ADA charges; for state-law claims under the OADA, you may file with the Oklahoma Attorney General's Office of Civil Rights Enforcement.
+You have 300 days from the discriminatory act to file with the EEOC.
+An employment law attorney can help you determine which filing path applies to your situation.

 Consult with an attorney before filing.
 An employment lawyer can help you present your charge effectively, preserve evidence, and prepare for the next stages.
 Many cases settle during the EEOC process once the employer realizes a lawsuit is coming.